bhadreshpsavani/ExploringComputerVision/VisionTransformers/README.md

 #### features:
 * First Model to use standard transformer for computer vision
+* In CNNs, the final embedding is usually obtained by averaging the features over all spatial locations while ViT uses the CLS that interacts with patch tokens at every transformer encoder as the final embedding.

 #### Cons:
 * requires pre-training on large datasets.